xcheng85/simple-android-gl/README.md

 ## AOT Shader compilation in Android Studio

+C:\Users\cheng\AppData\Local\Android\Sdk\ndk\27.0.11902837\build\cmake

+Vendor (i.e. copy) the third-party source into your repository and use add_subdirectory to build it.
+This only works if the other library is also built with CMake.

 1. Putting shaders into app/src/main/shaders/
 2. Android Studio will do

 Shaderc compile flags could be configured inside the gradle DSL shaders block (.kts) kotlin

+## Assets folder for texture

+## Barrier

+### Image memory Barrier
+1. could be used for ensure layout change (critical, only way to set image layout )
+2. could be ensure read after write order correctness

+### Image layout (intended usage of image)
+1. transfer source/dst
+a writeable image must be in layout: VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL

+2. shader read
+   VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL

+## Vulkan device local memory
+1. Images usually is device-local memory
+2. copy the data to staging buffer first(map and unmap)
+3. vkCmdCopy*: staging buffer -> device local

+## Vulkan host-visible buffer
+copy the data to staging buffer first(map and unmap)